mhibx/wazuh-security-monitoring-lab/investigations/incident-01-smb-authentication.md

 - The Wazuh Agent successfully collected the event.
 - Wazuh Rule 60122 detected the failed authentication.
 - The alert contained useful investigation context, including the source IP, workstation name, authentication package, and username.
-- Windows Event Viewer provided additional details about the authentication failure that were useful for investigation.
+- Windows Event Viewer provided additional details about the authentication failure.
+- The source IP observed by Windows was the Ubuntu NAT gateway (`192.168.1.7`) rather than the Kali VM address (`192.168.122.64`).
+- The workstation information provided additional context for identifying the originating test system.

 ---